 What level signals a recession?

 Sustained PMI readings below 45 for 3 or more consecutive months have historically preceded most postwar US recessions.
 The 1973-75 recession was preceded by PMI readings below 40 in late 1974.
 The 1981-82 recession saw PMI fall to 35 in late 1981.
 The 2007-09 Great Recession saw PMI bottom at 33.1 in December 2008.
 The 2020 COVID recession saw PMI fall to 41.5 in April 2020.
-By contrast, sub-50 readings without breaking below 45 have historically not been recession signals: the 2015-16 manufacturing PMI was below 50 for 5 consecutive months without the broader economy entering recession.
-The current 48.3 reading is therefore in the ambiguous zone, contracted but not yet at a level that historically requires recession conclusion.
+By contrast, readings above 50 signal expansion: the current 54.0 is firmly in expansion territory, well away from the sub-45 levels that historically accompany recession.

 Why is manufacturing PMI watched so closely if manufacturing is only 11% of GDP?